mlang/ronor/README.md

 For the text-to-speech functionality (`ronor speak`) you need `espeak` and `ffmpeg` installed.
 Simply pipe text to `STDIN` and it should arrive at the desired player.

-Documentation is very scarce right now.
-Please refer to developer.sonos.com for documentation about the underlying API calls.

-I am not a native english speaker, and just copying text from developer.sonos.com seems sort of wrong.
-PRs very welcome.

 [Sonos control API]: https://developer.sonos.com/reference/control-api/